Speech Pathology Programs in Illinois - IL

 Upon completion of Illinois speech pathology graduate programs, the next step is to take the national certification examination, (the Praxis Exam) which is developed by the ASHA and administered by the Educational Testing Service (ETS).
 In Illinois, a passing score on this examination is required prior to submitting a licensure application.
 The ETS website (www.ets.org) can guide you through the steps required to register for and take this paper based exam.
 Supporting materials and fees (registration fee is $50 and the exam fee is $80) are required submissions when scheduling your examination.

-After successful completion of the above exam, it is then necessary to apply for certification through the ASHA.
-This professional certification establishes that you hold the Certificate of Clinical Competence (CCC) in Speech Language Pathology and will allow you to utilize the credential of CCC-SLP.
-While certification is not required in all states, it is expected in Illinois and you will not be able to obtain licensure status without holding this certification.
+After successful completion of the above exam, apply for certification through the ASHA.
+This professional certification establishes that you hold the Certificate of Clinical Competence (CCC) in Speech Language Pathology and permits you to utilize the credential of CCC-SLP.
+While certification is not required in all states, it is expected in Illinois and you cannot obtain licensure status without holding this certification.
 Visit the ASHA website (www.asha.org) for an application and further information.

 Continuing Education for Speech Language Pathologists